cubeapm/docs/docs/Installation/02_configure/02_configure.md

 # Delay before shutdown.
 During this delay, health check returns non-OK responses so load balancers can route new requests to other servers.
 shutdown-delay=0s

+# Path to config file for creating custom indexes on traces.
+traces.custom-indexes-config-file=

 ## End of CubeAPM configuration parameters